csvpath/csvpath/README.md

 ## Qualifiers

 Variables and some functions can take qualifiers on their name.
 A qualifier takes the form of a dot plus a qualification name.
-At the moment there are only three qualifiers:
+At the moment there are only four qualifiers:

 - `onmatch` to indicate that action on the variable or function only happens when the whole path matches a row
 - `onchange` set on a variable to indicate that a row should only match when the variable is set to a new value
+- `asbool` set on a variable to have its value interpreted as a bool rather than just a simple `is not None` test
 - An arbitrary string to add a name for the function's internal use, typically to name a variable

 Qualifiers look like: